MicrosoftDocs/windows-ai-docs/docs/custom-operators.md

 | [MLOperatorEdgeDescription](custom-operators/MLOperatorEdgeDescription.md) | Specifies the properties of an input or output edge of an operator. |
 | [MLOperatorEdgeTypeConstraint](custom-operators/MLOperatorEdgeTypeConstraint.md) | Specifies constraints upon the types of edges supported in custom operator kernels and schema. |
 | [MLOperatorSchemaEdgeDescription](custom-operators/MLOperatorSchemaEdgeDescription.md) | Specifies information about an input or output edge of an operator. |

-### IMLOperatorTypeInferenceContext interface

-Provides information about an operator's usage while type inferrers are being invoked.

 #### GetInputCount method